MinnPost/migrate-drupal-to-wordpress/results.md

 - post/tag / node/term combinations :white_check_mark:
     - Drupal: 133512
     - WordPress: 133512
-    - These were wrong.
-For example the tag 1994 World Series had 8,508 posts.
-    - This seems to have been corrected.
-The term_id was being stored in the relationship table instead of the term_taxonomy_id.
 - post/tag / node/term combinations by name: :white_check_mark:
     - Drupal: 7810 pairs, including 853 that have 0 results
     - WordPress: 6957 pairs.
 Adding 853 (WordPress does not create relationships where there are no posts) makes 7810.